Screenplay Format for 2023: 9 Tips & Tricks for Screenwriters

 White space is the term for the parts of the page not covered by text.
 The more white space, the more streamlined the script, and the more visually pleasing.

 Use white space to break up dense blocks of text.
-So if you have a lot of information to convey, or scenes without much dialogue, the best way to ensure white space is to limit yourself to 2-3 lines per paragraph.
-The last thing you want is for your action lines to look like a novel excerpt.
+If you have a lot of information to convey or scenes without much dialogue, the best way to ensure white space is to limit yourself to 2-3 lines per paragraph.
+The last thing you want is for your action lines to look like a novel excerpt!

 Scene headings are significant because they identify the locations of the action in a screenplay, as well as the required lighting conditions for the scene.